 A continuation of techniques and concepts introduced in ART 1424 with an emphasis on developing a basic understanding of printmaking history, technique, and application as they relate to drawing.
 Students will focus on the human figure as subject, while exploring basic surface and relief printmaking methods.
-Prerequisite: ART 1424.
+Prerequisite: ART 1424 or permission of instructor.
 IV